This public API can be used to roll your own custom self-assessment solution using

 Enum:"morning""afternoon""evening""allDay"

-Please bear in mind, this is merely a preference and not a guarantee of when contact will be made.
+Note: this is merely a preference and not a guarantee of exactly when contact will be made.

 preferredContactWay